playfulprogramming/playfulprogramming/content/rollbear/posts/compile-time-quick-sort-using-c/index.md

 typedef list<char, 'c', 'h', 'a', 'r', 's', '\n'> word;
 ```

-That the template is only declared, not defined, is not a mistake.
+The fact that the template is only declared, but not defined, is not a mistake.
 It's not a problem that the types are incomplete and
 can't be instantiated.
-Instantiated objects are a run time thing, and this is about compile time computation.
+Instantiated objects are a runtime thing, and this is about compile time computation.

 It is, however, a good idea to be able to show what a list of numbers looks like, so a function to print the list is
 handy.
 More handy is a mechanism to call a function for every value in the list, in order.

+## Specializations

 Specializing function templates is still a no-go, but the classic forwarding to a helper class works.